jnotts/music-platform/docs/prompts.md

 1. Follow the routes outlined in @PRD.md and create barebone pages for now.
 Then add simple login functionality for admins to login, no UI Design required yet.

 2. Build a UI prototype for the artist submission page at @page.tsx .
 Layout (top to bottom): minimal header with label logo/name, H1 "Submit Your Demo" with a brief tagline beneath.
 Below that, a compact dropzone area (~80px height) with dashed border and "Drop your tracks here" text that collapses to a slim "Add more" bar state.
 Next, a concise artist info section in a 2-3 column grid (Name, Email, Phone on one row; optional Bio textarea below, collapsible "Add social links" for Instagram/SoundCloud/Spotify).
 Below the form, display mock track cards in a 3-column responsive grid (2 on tablet, 1 on mobile).
 Each track card shows: filename, a progress bar (mock at various states: uploading, complete), and inline fields for title/genre/BPM/key.
 A sticky footer contains the Submit button and subtle "Admin" link.
-Style: dark premium glass aesthetic per the reference—deep charcoal background (#0B0D0F), off-white text (#F5F3EE), muted (#A8A29E), accent blue (#2D7DFF).
+Style: dark premium glass aesthetic per the reference-deep charcoal background (#0B0D0F), off-white text (#F5F3EE), muted (#A8A29E), accent blue (#2D7DFF).
 Create a matching light mode and allow toggle between both light/dark.
 Cards use glass morphism: semi-transparent backgrounds (rgba(255,255,255,0.04-0.08)), subtle white/10 borders, soft shadows, generous padding (16-24px), rounded corners (16px).
 Typography: Inter font, clean hierarchy.
 Use mock data for 3-4 example track cards at different upload states.
-No actual functionality needed—this is a visual prototype only.
+No actual functionality needed-this is a visual prototype only.

 See the image for design and style inspiration, but note that the concept and layout is slightly different.

-### Prompt 003 — Global Theme & Glassmorphism Design
+### Prompt 003 - Global Theme & Glassmorphism Design

 Refactor the application's theming to use globals.css for resuable tailwind classes semantic design tokens (primary, surface, muted) instead of hardcoded hex values.
 Implement a robust dark/light mode system that uses next-themes and applies a premium glassmorphism aesthetic (backdrop-blur, semi-transparent backgrounds) across the app.
 Ensure the design feels distinct and not generic."

-### Prompt 004 — Upload Component
+### Prompt 004 - Upload Component

 implement logic for this artist submission @app/page.tsx to hook it up.
 See all info in @docs/PRD.md @docs/ASSIGNMENT.md @docs/TECH_STACK.md -> ensure the main requirements are met (batch uploads (max 5 per submission) which can happen in the background).
 Uploads need time estimates etc. Cover all requirements for this part.
 REST API already exists in the app @lib/api/ @app/api/ .
 If certain config/envs are needed, write the code anyway and make note of any steps needed to config after (e.g. setting up storage in supabase). plan.

+### Prompt 005 - Scaffold submissions dashboard

+create the UI/design protype for /admin/submissions page with core featuers;
+Submission Management:
+Display all submissions in a clean, filterable, and searchable interface.
+Allow admins to stream audio directly without needing to download the full file.
+A waveform visualization would be a great touch.
+Manage submission statuses: Pending, In-Review, Approved, Rejected.
+Review & Grading System:
+Enable admins to grade submissions on a 1-10 scale.
+Provide fields for internal notes and constructive feedback for the artist.
+UI should consist of 3 main sections.
+1. Left glass floating side panel which contains a searchable and filterable list of submissions.
+Takes up slightly more width on left when no submission selected.
+When one is selected, width is smaller but can still see list.
+Can also toggle to collapse to the side completely 2.
+Only when submission is clicked, the main section in the middle contains all the submission info: metadata, with some sort of scrollable card section representing each track in the submission.
+This can either be a horizontal scroll of track cards, or an admin just sees a list of each track and clicking on one shows that track info + waveform.
+3. the right-side glass floating panel (also only viewable when submission selected).
+This is the admin actions panel where they can grade the submission and leave notes as outlined above, and submit the review.
+The left and right floating side panels should have the glass morhpism aesthetic.
+Finally add a link (maybe just to footer for now) to Email templates.
+Where they can edit html email templates